usnationalarchives/social-media-strategy/pages/goal4.md

   <div id="collapse6" class="panel-collapse collapse">
     <div class="panel-body">

         Two new community managers for the National Archives Catalog have been hired.
-They share newly digitized and available content in the catalog, and promote citizen archivist activities. <a href="http://us11.campaign-archive1.com/?u=bfeaf03e7b0b1636c0b375892&id=95c72f2030">Meet Meredith and Suzanne</a>
+They share newly digitized and available content in the Catalog, and promote citizen archivist activities. <a href="http://us11.campaign-archive1.com/?u=bfeaf03e7b0b1636c0b375892&id=95c72f2030">Meet Meredith and Suzanne</a>

     </div>
   </div>